-Transplanting and injecting stem cells into parts of human body and letting them repair the issues themselves are still credibly risky at the present.
+Transplanting and injecting stem cells into parts of the human body and letting them repair the issues themselves are still credibly risky at the present.
 Patients should wait for scientists and customers, especially expert ones – to know more about stem cells and how they work.

 FDA advises patients and customers to ask and listen to stem cell practitioners for further reliable information before taking any transplant therapy.

-In short, stem cell treatment is truly a new opportunity for many patients as well as healthcare industry.
-However, because it affects directly human body’s basic units, scientists need more time to fully study and understand them before applying to disease treatments.
+In short, stem cell treatment is truly a new opportunity for many patients as well as the healthcare industry.
+However, because it affects directly the human body’s basic units, scientists need more time to fully study and understand them before applying to disease treatments.

 What are stem cells and why are they important?